 - How to access your voicemail from outside of the office

 Additional changes to voicemail services, such as combined mobile-landline voicemail accounts can be discussed with your Telephone Coordinator.

 If you are moving your workspace to another building or even just within a building, please contact your Telephone Coordinator.
 Depending on the phone and services you have, there may be charges associated not only with your account but the particular phone number.
 Please ensure that you report all changes in telephone location and/or services to your Telephone Coordinator.
 They will also be able to facilitate in transferring services to your new workspace.

 Executive government mobile devices are managed by the Information Technology Division (ITD) while the mobile account and voice/data plans are managed by Telephone Coordinators.
 If you require a mobile device for your job, please obtain the appropriate internal approvals and then submit an IT Service Request through ServiceNow.
-After you submit a service request through ServiceNow, your designated service approver will be notified via email and will log into the tool to approve/decline the request.
+After you submit a service request through ServiceNow, your designated service approver will be notified via email to approve/decline the request.
 Requests will only be processed if they come from an authorized service approver.

 If you ever need to change or cancel your mobile plan, please contact your Telephone Coordinator